anrayliu/pyvidplayer2/README.md

 Introducing pyvidplayer2, the successor to pyvidplayer.
-It's better in pretty much every way, and finally allows an easy and reliable way to play videos in Python.
+It's better in pretty much every way, and finally allows an easy way to play videos in Python.
+Please note that this library is currently under development, so if you encounter a bug or a video that cannot be played, please open an issue at https://github.com/anrayliu/pyvidplayer2/issues.

 All the features from the original library have been ported over, with the exception of `alt_resize()`.
 Since pyvidplayer2 has a completely revamped foundation, the unreliability of `set_size()` has been quashed, and a fallback function is now redundant.

 # Features (see examples folder)
 - Easy to implement (4 lines of code)
-- Very little dependencies (cv2 is optional!)
+- Only essential dependencies are numpy, FFmpeg + FFprobe (cv2 is just nice to have)
 - Fast and reliable
 - Low CPU usage
 - No audio/video sync issues